Home

 There is only one rule here: DON’T TAKE OFF TOO MUCH!!
 As long as you are what the trade knows as “material safe” you’re fine.

-Next, shape the bilge (the rounded part between the hull’s side and bottom - more ship terms here).
+Next, shape the bilge (the rounded part between the hull’s side and bottom).
 Start fitting the widest template, which usually is the one in the middle – although, doesn’t have to be.

 Go easy as you are getting closer and stop when you are about a millimeter away from a perfect fit.
-This way there will be material left for a final fit.
+This way there will be material left for a final polish.

 Alternate carve/sand at the hull – check with the templates – go over the station lines with the pencil.
-At this point the pencil marks doesn’t have to be a nice thin line anymore – just eyeball it.
+At this point the pencil marks doesn’t have to be a nice thin line anymore – just eyeballing it is fine.

 As you progress, move on to the next station towards the ends and do the same thing.
 With due effort, the hull will take shape nicely.